Yesterday’s hike to Lillian Lake in Kananaskis Country was a visual and surprisingly, an auditory treat.

 The trail to Lillian Lake heads down and over the Kananaskis River on a well built suspension bridge.
-Once you’ve across the bridge turn left and follow Galatea Creek, basically all the way to the lake – a distance of 5.7 kilometers with an elevation gain of 492 meters (1614 feet).
+Once you’ve across the bridge turn left and follow Galatea Creek, basically all the way to the lake – a distance of 5.7 kilometres with an elevation gain of 492 metres (1,614 feet).
 Along the way there are numerous small bridges to cross – all rock solid – as well as many avalanche paths.
 That’s why this hike is not recommended for winter touring.

 Yesterday the ice was just starting to form at lower elevations on the stream; by the time we were roughly two thirds of the way up there was snow on the ground.
 Some was so hard packed that it was icy and a pair of Yactrax would have come in handy.
 I won’t venture again this fall into the backcountry without a pair.
 I did a bit of bum sliding yesterday but that was tough on the rear.

 There are plenty of pretty vistas and sights along the way – beautiful yellow leafed poplars with snow covered mountains in the distance, rushing streams with fantastic shaped icicles, the last of the elderberries which are much loved by the bears and one three toed woodpecker.
 No bears or even bear scat was spotted.
 Trees with unusual bark and juniper bushes loaded with berries were also around.

 At the far end of the lake there’s a campsite – and a backcountry permit is required.